imtheunix/BlueMarlin/README.md

 Page content and script analysis;
 Educational components;
 UI and behavior improvement;
-User feedback form.
+History URL's to regex if redirect URL is trying to simulate a real one (ex: Llnkedln) User feedback form.

 If you enjoyed the idea, you help paying one coffe so I can continue working on it: